 In a successful personal injury claim, the plaintiff will prove the defendant’s negligence and fault for the accident, after which the judge or jury will award the plaintiff a financial award to reimburse the total value of the plaintiff’s losses.
 This amount could be in the millions depending on the severity of the injuries.
 The skill of the lawyer involved in the personal injury claim can go a long way toward maximizing damage recovery in Billings.

-What Constitutes Negligence in Montana?
+How is Negligence Determined in Montana?

 Determining liability comes down to proving negligence.
 Negligence is a legal theory that refers to the failure to use reasonable care in doing something, resulting in another person’s injury or other damage.
 Negligence can take many shapes and forms, according to the situation.
 Anything that a reasonable and prudent person would or would not have done in a similar circumstance could constitute negligence in the state of Montana.
 Examples of negligence that often cause personal injury accidents include: